 And with that, a big train of big men — pads, cleats and eye black on — voluntarily roll into the showers behind Big Ben.
 They circle the cramped space, lock arms or hold hands, and hone in on No. 7, who delivers an encouraging leadership talk, two minutes tops.
 Then he picks someone to pray.
 Maybe offensive lineman Ramon Foster, or tight end Vance McDonald.
 Sometimes Roethlisberger himself prays.

 “Game faces on and they are holding hands in the shower, which I just thought was hilarious,” says Kent Chevalier, who as the Steelers team chaplain has witnessed this pregame prayer in person.
-“It’s like, ‘Oh my gosh, I never thought of this, that I’d be holding hands in the shower with a guy and we’re praying to the Lord.’”
+“It’s like, ‘Oh my gosh, I never thought of this, that I’d be holding hands and we’re praying to the Lord.’”